tebe6502/mad-pascal-en-mkdocs/docs/types.md

         TPoint = record x,y: byte end;
     var px: TPoint;

-By default, records in **MP** are of type `PACKED`.
+By default, records in **Mad-Pascal** are of type `PACKED`.
 The total size of the record fields is limited to 256 bytes.

 If you want to maintain **FPC** compatibility, you should additionally precede the word `record` with the word `packed`.